 Having an animal-loving spirit from the beginning, she was always surrounded by rescue pets (most brought home herself without parental permission usually) ranging from dogs, cats and birds to hamsters, hermit crabs, and fish.
 Her mother lovingly and jokingly called them the “food chain gang.”
 Miranda’s love for animals helped direct her into the veterinary field early on, allowing her to participate as an intern in a small animal veterinary clinic in high school.
 She calls herself a nerd with a huge passion for always learning.
 After graduation, she dabbled in various majors in college (including music which allowed her to be a member of the Longhorn Marching Band for 4 years) but ultimately came full circle back to animal care.
 She is currently a student at ACC and The University of Texas working hard towards completing her BA degree in Biology/pre-vet.×

-Born in Missouri and raised in the Deep South, Dru has dedicated most of her life to working with animals both large and small.
-From training farm dogs and horses during her free range childhood in the woodlands of Mississippi, to earning her Bachelors Degree in Equine Science in the Midwest, to fostering and adopting Retired Racing Greyhounds in Seattle, she has always found joy in the practice of compassionate care.
+Dru has dedicated most of her life to working with animals.
+From training farm dogs during her free range childhood in the woodlands of North Mississippi, to earning her Bachelors Degree in Equine Science in Fulton, Missouri, to fostering and adopting Retired Racing Greyhounds in Seattle, she has always found joy in the practice of Compassionate Animal Care.

 Chris began his life in a military family and thus spent his first few years on the east coast and even as far away as Italy.
 With the family finally settling in West Texas, he found a love for animals in dogs, cats and horses.
 Not yet realizing his passion for veterinary medicine, Chris enlisted in the Army at 17 to become a combat medic with the airborne infantry.
 Through jumping out of planes and an extended vacation to Afghanistan, he was met with his first veterinary experiences while working on several wounded dogs–including a military bomb-dog.
 The fire for veterinary medicine was lit and could not be extinguished.
 Upon returning to Texas, Chris craved a change and moved to Austin where he began his formal Veterinary Nursing career.
 From beginning as a fledgling at an alternative practice focusing primarily on acupuncture, Chinese herbs and homeopathy to working as the overnight nurse at an emergency animal hospital, Chris continues his hunger for knowledge and the ability to impact the lives of animals and their owners.×